Seahawks schedule analysis: What are the best matchups? Trap games? Final record? Our beat writers make their picks

 Toughest matchup

 Nov.
 14 at Green Bay Packers.
-OK, we are so far citing a few of the same games.
-But it’s hard to ignore that the only team in the NFL with a better record than Seattle at home since 2002 is Green Bay.
-The Packers are 108-42-2 at Lambeau in that time to Seattle’s 106-46.
+OK, we are citing the same games.
+But it’s hard to ignore that the only team in the NFL with a better record than the Seahawks at home since 2002 is Green Bay.
+The Packers are 108-42-2 at Lambeau compared to the Seahawks’ 106-46.
 That includes a 6-0 record against the Seahawks, every game decided by six points or more. — Condotta

 Oct.
 17 at Pittsburgh Steelers.
 Outside of divisional games, this trip could tell us a lot about the trajectory of the Seahawks’ season.
 Sure, the Steelers had a dramatic drop-off at the end of the 2020 season, after their 11-0 start, and Roethlisberger looks like he’s entering the final chapter of his career there.
 But a trip to the Steel City is always formidable. — Jude